Ferryistaken/website/_posts/my-archlinux-bspwm-setup/2020-07-19-my-archlinux-bspwm-setup.markdown

 As you can see they use the same base colors.

 ## My Terminal
 I use [termite](https://github.com/thestinger/termite/) as my terminal because it has extremely good [unicode](https://en.wikipedia.org/wiki/Unicode) support and it's very lightweight.
-I would really like to switch to [alacritty](https://github.com/alacritty/alacritty) because it's written in ***pure rust***, but it doesn't support unicode nearly aswell, and as much as I like Rust, functionality comes before pristine code and memory safe applications. <br>
+I would really like to switch to [alacritty](https://github.com/alacritty/alacritty) because it's written in ***pure rust***, but it doesn't support unicode nearly as well, and as much as I like Rust, functionality comes before pristine code and memory safe applications. <br>
 It also supports tabs and a ["visual mode"](https://wiki.archlinux.org/index.php/Termite#Usage), which are cool features to have. <br>
 ### Shell
 I use [ZSh](https://www.zsh.org/) as my shell, because of the awesome plugins, such as [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) and [autosuggestions](https://github.com/zsh-users/zsh-autosuggestions). <br>